sunghunbae/BE2/README.md

 How to run for the disordered proteins?
 =======================================

-The disordered or unstructured proteins have one or more part(s) or domain(s) that remain unstable and are constantly changing their conformations so that overall molecular shape fluctuates over time.
+The disordered or flexible or unstructured proteins have one or more part(s) or domain(s) that remain unstable and are constantly changing their conformations such that overall molecular shape can fluctuate over time.

-BE2 approach focuses on one rigid domain at a time.
+Extending the classical boundary element method(BEM) applied to the rigid objects, BE2 approach focuses on one rigid domain while regarding all the other parts of a molecule as *environment* that is dragging motion in the solution.
 However, it does not mean that BE2 is limited to proteins with only one rigid domain.
-For proteins with multiple rigid domains linked by some disordered linker(s), the diffusion tensor of each rigid domain can be separately calculated.
+For proteins with multiple rigid domains linked by some disordered or flexible linker(s), the diffusion tensors can be calculated individually for each domain.
-The rigid domain can be any size starting from just one residue.
+It is also important to mention that the rigid domain can be any size.
+For example, a completely disordered chain of amino acid can be also investigated with BE2 by regarding one amino acid as the rigid domain at a time with the rest of amino acids being the *environment*.

-Since deposited PDB coordinates do not generally include the disordered flexible domain(s), flexible domain(s) should be modeled while retaining the structured domain(s).
-There are many ways to generate ensemble structures including the molecular modeling toolkit (MMTK).
+Generally, deposited PDB coordinates do not include the disordered or flexible domain(s).
+So, flexible domain(s) should be modeled while retaining the structured domain(s) to generate ensemble structures.

-A set of structures or ensemble describes the disordered proteins.
-You may use your own ensemble structures or use **```eg```** to generate one.
+You may use your own ensemble structures for BE2.
+Otherwise, you can generate a template structure of the whole sequence including the disordered or flexible part(s) by using a modeling software such MMTK, then run **```eg```**  to sample the conformational space.

 ### Generate ensemble